Claiborne/reverb-test-suite/README.md

 ### Folder Structure
 - The 'functional' dir is the application for functional and acceptance automated frontend and backend tests.
 There is a separate readme for this application
-- The 'iOS' dir is the application for functional and acceptance automated iOS tests.
-There is a separate readme for this application
-- The 'performance' dir holds all load / scalability and performance tests
 - The 'scripts' dir holds small testing scripts, usually on-off scripts needed for one-time testing